techiescamp/cka-certification-guide/README.md

 ## CKA Exam Coupon (50% OFF Cyber MOnday Discount)

+> **CKA Price Update:** The CKA exam price will increase to $435 in January 2025.
+Take advantage of the current Cyber Monday discount and complete the exam within 12 months to maximize your savings.

 To save on CKA exam registration, use the following coupon code.

 **Coupon:** Use code **CYBER24CCTECHIES** at [kube.promo/cka](https://kube.promo/cka)